GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (268).md

 **Duration**: Concentration + a number of rounds equal to spell tier

 **Effect**: You produce an invisible sphere in which all senses are dulled, sounds become hazy, and color departs.
 This sphere projects out for 10 yards and grows an additional yard at the end of each phase you concentrate on the spell.
 All creatures within the sphere have disadvantage on [Prcp] checks and saves.
 When a creature attempts to cast a spell within the area, after the attempt has been made (regardless of result) they receive spell sickness equal to the spell's tier.
 Checks/saves made against the effects of illusions inside the sphere gain advantage.
 Illusory creatures within the sphere have disadvantage on any checks/saves they perform inside of the sphere.
 If a counterspell check result made within the sphere is ever the exact same as the spell's tier, that creature's result is treated as 0.
-Forcefield cannot be created within the space of the sphere, but it will not disrupt those that already exist.
+Forcefields cannot be created within the space of the sphere, but it will not disrupt those that already exist.

-**At Higher Tiers**: When cast at 5th tier or greater, in addition to the benefits noted above,for each tier beyond minimum- you may chose to either increases the intitial stretch of the sphere by 1.5 yards or the growth rate by 1 foot.
+**At Higher Tiers**: When cast at 5th tier or greater, in addition to the benefits noted above, for each tier beyond minimum- you may chose to either increases the intitial stretch of the sphere by 1.5 yards or the growth rate by 1 foot.

 **Critical Failure**: You have localized the effect to just yourself, and it lasts so long as you have spell sickness.